 Antony concludes: “The players look great in their new tracksuits, which are used for outdoor training and travel.
 We’re really grateful for the ongoing support and are looking forward to our forthcoming season even more, thanks to Taylor Wimpey.”

-Taylor Wimpey Manchester, is preparing for the festive season at its popular Pennine Gate development, in Rochdale, and is inviting buyers in the region to a Christmas event on the 10th December.
+Taylor Wimpey Manchester, is preparing for the festive season at its popular Pennine Gate development, in Rochdale, and is inviting buyers in the region to a Christmas even.

 In-line with the event, the developer has had a helping hand from the pupils of St Mary’s Church of England Primary School, who have decked out the development by crafting their own individual baubles which have been hung on the developer’s 10ft Christmas tree.
 On the day, mulled wine and mince pies will be served for attendees to enjoy, while live music will be provided by Milnrow Brass Band.